 Mitigation Measures GHG-1 through GHG-40 ensure Project compliance with AB 32 goals and policies can be achieved.
-Through the implementation of mitigation measures, the Project can achieve an approximate 7.93% reduction in total GHG emissions.
+Through the implementation of mitigation measures, the Project can achieve an approximate 7.93% reduction in total GHG emissions in addition to savings from statewide initiatives.
 With the implementation of mitigation measures, the Project is consistent with the California's efforts to meet the goals of AB 32.